saleae/logic2-automation/python/docs/source/getting_started.rst

 -------------------------------

 Next, let's run a simple example.
 You don't need to have a device connected for this.
+This example uses a demo device, if you would like to use a connected device follow the steps :ref:`here<device-serial-number>` to find your device's serial number and replace the demo value in the example.

 Create a new python file called :code:`saleae_example.py`, and paste in these contents: